 The new building is born out of a need for more space for technological facilities, a demand for more flexibility and the opportunity to expand in the future.
-At the same time, ZSW wished to strengthen the connection between the research laboratories, workshops and offices of the 110 ZSW employees.
+At the same time, ZSW wished to strengthen the connection between the research laboratories, workshops, and offices of the 110 ZSW employees.

 Transparency supports innovation

 The new building combines many diverse facilities under one roof.
 A lively dialogue between the different departments positively affects efficiency and inspires cross-functional innovation.
-Therefore, we have provided a design that encourages transparency and space for encounter.
+Therefore, we have provided a design that encourages transparency and space for encounters.

 Each department has its own unit.
 The units are stacked and nested into a complex ensemble to provide as many contact points as possible to build space for encounter and encourage communication among employees from different departments.
 Each unit contains an atrium, which optimizes the inflow of daylight and provides a visual connection across the unit.

-„The vision is now reality.
+„The vision is now a reality.
 We now work in an infrastructure that supports our creativity and organization.
 It makes it easier to develop key technologies for energy transition and implement them in the economy”, says Frithjof Staiß, CEO of ZSW.

 Henning Larsen won the design competition in 2012 and the building was realized in the Munich office from 2013 until 2017.
-At the inauguration, Dr. Nicole Hoffmeister-Kraut, minister of economic affairs, labor and housing of Baden-Wuerttemberg, attended.
+At the inauguration, Dr. Nicole Hoffmeister-Kraut, minister of economic affairs, labor, and housing of Baden-Wuerttemberg, attended.